vivaria/edisonrul.ing/docs/source/cards/i/inferno-tempest.md

 ### Card Rulings

-●If you attack Blue-Eyes White Dragon with Ojama Green or some other 0 ATK monster, you can activate Inferno Tempest after damage calculation.
+*   If you attack Blue-Eyes White Dragon with Ojama Green or some other 0 ATK monster, you can activate Inferno Tempest after damage calculation.
 Then Ojama Green is sent to the GY after Inferno Tempest resolves.